Town of Reduction, population 60, up for sale in Pennsylvania

-HARRISBURG, Pa.
-(Reuters) - Got $1.5 million to spare?
+HARRISBURG, Pa., March 23 (Reuters) - Got $1.5 million to spare?
 If so, tiny Reduction, a one-time company town built to house workers at a long-vanished garbage-processing plant in western Pennsylvania, could be yours for the asking.

 The plant, built by American Reduction Co on a wide bend of the Youghiogheny River, shut down in 1936 after processing waste from the city of Pittsburgh since the early 20th century.